ashutoshpandey1710/fibonacci-clock/README.md

 http://www.pygame.org/download.shtml

 Shows the current time in the Fibonacci clock format.
-Updates itself in real time
+Updates itself in real time.

+To run:

+$ python fibclock.py